kailash-manasarovar/statement/docs/timeline/2022/september.md

     - Domingo is often seen alone with Elvira and Lucía in the town.
     - Domingo is alone with them a lot and will have had unfettered access to their mobiles as he does with all his students.
     - At some point, Samuel informs me that the girl's mother is buying a Steinway piano.
-    - I am concerned about the safety of these females.
+    - I am concerned about the safety of these little girls.

 !!! tip "Sara"
     - A girl called Sara attends classes this year, but she does not return for year 4.
-    - She looks a lot like (one of) the trumpet teachers and I eventually wonder if she could be a daughter, or a close family member, sent to report back on the unconsenting British rape porn star.
+    - She looks a lot like (one of) the trumpet teachers (Mark) and I eventually wonder if she could be a daughter, or a close family member, sent to report back on the unconsenting British sedated rape porn star.

 !!! info "A curious irony"
     - The harmony teacher minds me of Gene Hackman and I start thinking about the film, The Conversation, where Gene Hackman is recording and eavesdropping on a conversation between lovers.